 If more than 36% percent of your monthly income already goes toward existing debts, ask yourself if getting another loan will still give you the money for your daily needs and possibly your savings goals.

 Always refer to the 36% rule when calculating the loan’s affordability.
 If your average monthly income is $1000, your monthly debt repayment should not exceed $360.
 Lenders use this rule when evaluating how much loan you can afford.

 The key factors in calculating loan affordability are the following:

 - Income: The amount of money you receive on a monthly basis, whether it is from your job or investments.
 It is important to get the average income when you are getting it from various sources.

 - Debt and daily expenses: How much do you spend on your living expenses?
 Add them to your monthly obligations such as utilities, credit cards, mortgage and the like.

 - Credit score.
-Lenders look favorably upon borrowers with high credit score.
-It usually determines the amount of money you can borrow, and the applicable interest rate.
-Mainstream lenders usually charge high interests on borrowers with less impressive credit score.
+Lenders look favorably upon borrowers with a high credit score.
+It usually determines the amount of money you can borrow and the applicable interest rate.
+Mainstream lenders usually charge high interests on borrowers with a less impressive credit score.

 Nowadays, many employed and self-employed people are both in need of loans in large amounts either because of unexpected expenses or because they consider it as a wise financial move.
 But, before you take out a loan, it’s important for you to step back and carefully consider your reasons for needing a specific amount of loan.
 Plus, it is also a good time to think about your plan on repaying it.
 If you are currently spending more than you earn, it may help to look into the possibility of using unsecured loans to increase your finances, not only for you to be able to pay it back, but to make your finances better.
 Borrower’s guide to unsecured bad credit personal loans